Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 Using \eq{gamma-k} and \eq{BCH}, we can express the in-vacuum in a gCC form \eq{gCC} with

 which leads to

 Note that $\kappa_2$ is imaginary.
-By contrast, $\k_2$ in a massive quench, is real and positive (see e.g. \eq{kappa-sudden}), and is identified with $\beta/4$ where $\b$ is the inverse temperature of the associated thermal state.
+By contrast, in a massive $\to$ massless quench, $\k_2$ is real and positive (see e.g. \eq{kappa-sudden}), and is identified with $\beta/4$ where $\b$ is the inverse temperature of the associated thermal state.
 With imaginary $\k_2$, such an identification is clearly problematic.
-We will find in the next section that starting with an appropriate squeezed state, one can manufacture a CC state with positive $\k_2$.
+We will find in the next subsection that starting with an appropriate squeezed state in a massless theory and using the above quench protocol, one can manufacture a CC state with positive $\k_2$.